tadepoju95/react-todo-app/README.md

 • Make sure to otain OAuth 2.0 credentials from the Google API Console

-• Then clone the app onto your local machine.
+• Then, clone the app onto your local machine.

 • In your terminal, type npm install (installs the required dependencies).